Reading time: 9 min.

 Unless you’re prepared to make multiple trips, your consultation with a clinic in Turkey will probably take place online.
 While you can chat with your surgeon and ask any questions, they probably can’t get the most accurate assessment of your current or continuing hair loss patterns.

 Turkey wins this round, hands-down.
-But while it’s certainly cheaper to get a transplant in Turkey, your overall experience may not be worth the savings.
-Safety should trump cost every time.
-And if you don’t get good results, you may end up paying more to fix your transplant.
+But while it’s certainly cheaper to get a hair transplant in Turkey, your overall experience may not be worth the savings.
+Safety should trump hair transplant cost every time.
+Also, if you don’t get good results, you may end up paying more to fix your hair transplantation.

-Hair transplant pricing isn’t always transparent in the UK.
+Hair transplant prices aren’t always transparent in the UK.
 This can make it hard for patients to know if they’re getting good value for money.
 Take a look at our hair transplant cost analysis to see how to get a quality transplant for the best price in the UK.

 Results